A Frequency Domain Approach to Predict Power System Transients: Case Study

-From Table~\ref{tab:metric_on_fault}, the relative mse of FNO corresponds to the three on-fault cycles is 0.0546, 0.0084, 0.0056, which is 23.3\%, 87.9\%, 91.6\% lower than the case in DNN, respectively.
-Interesting, DNN has the Type2-error to be approximate zero while extremely high Type1-error.
-The reason is that DNN will easily overfit to the majority stable cases that account for 93\% in the training set.
-This results in the bad performance in identifying unstable cases that accounts for 7\% in the training set.
-By contrast, FNO brings zero Type1-error once there is an on-fault data point entered in the input trajectory.
+From Table~\ref{tab:metric_on_fault}, the RMSE of FNO is much lower than the case in DNN, respectively.
+Interestingly, DNN has the Type2-error to be approximate zero while extremely high Type1-error.
+The reason is that DNN will easily overfit since the majority (93\%) of training samples.
+By contrast, FNO brings zero Type1-error and Type2-error once there is an on-fault data point entered in the input trajectories.
+Therefore, the proposed prediction with FNO will capture all the dangerous unstable case.
+The low RMSE indicates that the proposed method can also simulate the dynamics of trajectories accurately.

-In Table~\ref{tab:metric_post_fault}, the relative mse of FNO will decrease to lower than 0.0035 if more than 10 cycles after fault are involved in the input sequence $\bm{s}_{in}$.
-For all the three cycles after fault, relative mse and Type1(2)-error of DNN is at least 90\% higher than that of FNO.
-Notably, FNO bring zero Type1-error and 0.01 Type2-error.
-Therefore, the proposed prediction with FNO will capture all the dangerous unstable case and also mislabel stable cases with low probability.
-The low relative mse indicates that the proposed method can also simulate the dynamics of trajectory accurately.
+Considering that unstable behaviors may not be observed in real measurements, we also investigate the performance of the proposed method where unstable behaviors are not present in the training set.
+Table~\ref{tab:metric_wo_stressed} shows the comparison of RMSE on the dataset without unstable cases.
+The RMSE decreases greatly after eliminating the unstable cases.
+Of course, this is an easier problem, and the RMSE decreases greatly after eliminating the unstable cases.

 Lastly, we compare the average computational time in the test set for FNO and Power System Toolbox in MATLAB as shown in Table~\ref{tab:Computational_time}.
+The execution time for 3D Fourier Transform and 3D inverse Fourier Transform in one layer is $7.79\times 10^{-5}$s and $1.21\times 10^{-4}$s, respectively.
 For the prediction time horizon ranges from 3s, 4.5, and 6s, the computational time of FNO is 0.0036s, 0.0037s, 0.0039s, respectively.
-By constrast, the computational time of MATLAB toolbox is 1.69s, 2.234s and 3.38s, which is 469, 605 and 867 times slower than FNO.
+By constrast, the computational time of MATLAB toolbox are 469, 605 and 867 times slower than FNO.
 Therefore, the proposed approach will significantly speed up the simulation for power system transient dynamics.